 Silken tofu is available in 14- to 16-ounce tubs or 12.3 ounce aseptic cartons.
 I like to keep a few of the latter on hand at all times, as they’re shelf stable.
 They can be kept in the pantry for quite a long time — up to a year.
 Look for a best-used-by-date on the carton.

-Silken tofu is ideal for: Soft and smooth, silken tofu ideal to puree and use as a base for soups, dips, and sauces.
+Silken tofu is ideal for: Because it’s so soft and smooth, silken tofu ideal to puree and use as a base for soups, dips, and sauces.
 It also makes wonderfully creamy dessert puddings and pie fillings.

 It’s not suited for: This type of tofu isn’t the best for stir-fries or nuggets, as it’s quite delicate and tends to fall apart in these kinds of preparations.

 The most widely available brand is Mori-nu.
-Silken tofu most widely comes in firm and extra-firm (which aren’t very different from one another).
+Silken tofu most widely comes in firm and extra-firm (which aren’t all that different from one another).
 There are a few other variations as well, which you can see at Mori-nu.
 Here you see what a shelf-stable 12.3-ounce carton of extra-firm looks like.

 Nasoya offers a tub variety of silken tofu which, like other types of tub tofu, needs to be refrigerated and used by a date specified on the container.